 German Rail Pass: flat-rate travel for Germany

-The German Rail Pass offers travellers who live outside of Europe, Turkey and Russia unlimited travel across Germany.
+The German Rail Pass offers travellers residing outside of Germany unlimited travel across Germany.

 - Unlimited travel throughout Germany

 - Flexible travel: you can decide at short notice where and when you want to travel

 - Two people travelling together save money with the Twin Pass

 - Children under 12 travel for free when accompanying an adult

 - Bonus: visit destinations outside of Germany ( Venice, Brussels, Salzburg, etc.)